-I understand Mrs P feels strongly that HL shouldn't have promoted the WEIF so heavily to her, but in my view, I'm satisfied HL clearly explained the risks of the fund, the areas where it had concerns and the reasons why it thought it was still worthwhile to hold it as part of a diversified portfolio.
-I appreciate Mrs P says she didn't pay attention to the regular updates from HL, however, I believe it was Mrs P's responsibility to manage her investments and to consider whether, in light of the information made available to her by HL, the risks as described, as well as the ongoing period of under-performance, holding the WEIF remained suitable for her.
+I understand Mr J feels strongly that HL shouldn't have promoted the WEIF so heavily to him, but in my view, I'm satisfied HL clearly explained the risks of the fund, the areas were it had concerns and the reasons why it thought it was still worthwhile to hold it as part of a diversified portfolio.
+I believe it was Mr J's responsibility to manage his investments and to consider whether, in light of the information made available to him by HL, the risks as described, as well as the ongoing period of underperformance, holding the WEIF remained suitable for him.

-I appreciate my conclusions will be disappointing to Mrs P and I understand why she feels HL ought to be responsible for her investment losses, but I'm satisfied that the financial loss she's experienced was not caused by something HL did or didn't do or because it misled Mrs P in anyway.
+I appreciate my conclusions will be disappointing to Mr J and I understand why he feels HL ought to be responsible for his investment losses, but I'm satisfied that the financial loss he's experienced was not caused by something HL did or didn't do or because it misled Mr J in anyway.
 I'm satisfied those losses were caused by the performance of the underlying investments in the WEIF, and its subsequent liquidation by the authorised corporate director.